wolfSSL/wolfssl/wolfcrypt/src/port/atmel/README.md

 RSA 2048 keygen/sign/verify
 ECC-P256 keygen/sign/verify/shared secret

-WOLFSSL_MICROCHIP_AESGCM can be used to enable AES-GCM but AESGCM support is not yet available for TA100 in both cryptauthlib-v3.3.3_397871.zip and cryptauthlib-v3.6.0_443271.zip.
+WOLFSSL_MICROCHIP_AESGCM can be used to enable AES-GCM for TA100 when building against CryptoAuthLib v3.6.0_443271 or later.
+AES-GCM is not supported for TA100 with cryptauthlib-v3.3.3_397871.zip.

+Current TA100 AES-GCM limitations:
+- IV size must be 12 bytes.
+- Authentication tag size must be 16 bytes for hardware decrypt, with shorter tags only supported for zero-length decrypt validation.
+- The combined AAD + payload size per hardware operation is limited to 996 bytes.

 ```